 Tofu maintains cholesterol levels and bone health.
 It reduces the risk of anaemia and cancer.

-Researchers have found that iron deficiency risks are lesser in people who consume poultry, meat, and fish on a regular basis.
+Researchers have found that iron deficiency risks are lesser in people who consume poultry, meat, and fish regularly.

 100 grams of red meat like ground beef contains 2.7 mg of iron.
 It is also very rich in B complex vitamins, selenium, zinc, and protein which are all very beneficial for the overall health of the human body.100 grams of chicken contains 1.3 mg of iron.